,

 • giving a better experience for customers (for example, an independent cinema that’s more intimate and community-minded than bigger brands)

 This mission statement can then form a set of values that sit at the heart of your business.
-For example, if choice and flexibility are your goals, what values will help you meet them?
+For example, if choice and flexibility are your business goals, what values will help you meet them?
 They could include:

 • simplicity (making options clear to customers without using jargon)